shre187/Intelligent-Eye/README.md

 # INTELLIGENT EYE

-This code file will work in google colab.
+The code file will work in google colab.

 OBJECT DETECTION